crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h2 id="log-application-events">Log application events</h2>

 An ASP.NET Core application logs events using [Microsoft.Extensions.Logging.ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-5.0) interface provided via [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions) NuGet package.
-Any class which needs to log events will require infrastructure to inject an `ILogger` object and will use any of the `LogXYZ` overloads to create and send the event to the underlying logging provider, i.e. Serilog.
+Any class which needs to log events will require infrastructure to inject an `ILogger` object and will use any of its `LogXYZ` overloads to create and send the event to the underlying logging provider, i.e. Serilog.

 ```cs
 public class TodoItemService : ITodoItemService